-Charity providing advice to people with housing problems on tenancy rights, homelessness, repairs and housing benefit.
+Charity providing advice to people in Wales with housing problems.
+Can provide advice on a range of issues, including rights for contract holders, homelessness, repairs and housing benefit.

 StepChange Debt Charity

 www.stepchange.org Telephone 0800 138 1111

 A free service offering advice across the full range of debt solutions.
 Including setting up a DMP, IVA, or DRO.